Skip to content

 The object-specifics are conditional modules:

-• mindfulness (smṛti) — retention of a content over time
+• retention (smṛti): keeping a content present over time

 Each loads only when needed.
 Yogācāra’s separation of universal from object-specific is exactly what a thoughtful runtime designer would do.